btihen/btihen_flowbite/src/_posts/phoenix_1_7_ash_2_1_01_intro.md

 ### Validations

-It bothers me that I can't yet strictly enforce that emails must be unique and require a department for all employee accounts.
+It bothers me that I can't yet strictly enforce that emails must be unique and require a department_name for all employee accounts.

 Let's create some custom validations that accomplishes that.